Tawxyn/Tawxyn/README.md

 I am currently learning Rust through engaging projects, focusing on exploring its core concepts and building practical tools to streamline my development workflow.
 - oxi- A command-line tool that allows programmers to quickly search for programming-related solutions across platforms like Stack Overflow and Docs directly within the terminal.

+- kybos-engine- Kybos Engine is a personal project driven by my curiosity about 3D graphics and my ongoing journey to learn Rust.
+It renders a 3D cube in a terminal using matrix transformations and perspective projection, serving as a foundation for further exploration.

 <h3 align="center">Contact Me</h3>

 <div align="center">